Birds halt UK offshore wind farm expansion

-LONDON (Reuters) - The need for a study into the potential threat to the red-throated diver, a type of waterfowl, has forced developers to scrap a project to expand the world’s largest offshore wind farm, Britain’s London Array.
+LONDON, Feb 19 (Reuters) - The developers of a project to expand the world’s largest offshore wind farm, Britain’s London Array, said a requirement for a study of its impact on birds was forcing them to scrap the plan.

-The consortium of Denmark’s Dong Energy, Germany’s E.ON and Abu Dhabi state-owned energy investor Masdar joined a growing list of companies scaling back plans to build new offshore wind capacity in Britain.

-An assessment of the potential impact to birdlife from construction of the project in the Thames Estuary would take at least three years, the group said on Wednesday, citing the delay, the cost and the added risk.
+It would take at least three years to complete a necessary assessment of the potential impact to birdlife from the expansion, the consortium of Dong Energy, E.ON and Abu Dhabi state-owned energy investor Masdar said on Wednesday.

+The project would have added 200 megawatts of capacity to the existing 630 MW wind farm in the Thames Estuary.

 “There is no guarantee at the end of three years that we will be able to satisfy the authorities that any impact on the birds would be acceptable,” Mike O‘Hare, general manager of the London Array, said in a statement.

-The project would have added 200 megawatts of capacity to the existing 630 MW wind farm.

-It also would have affected 38 percent of the red-throated diver’s UK wintering grounds, the RSPB said.
-The bird’s UK wintering population totals 17,000 and is in decline, according to the RSPB website.

-The British government aims to install 8 to 15 gigawatts of offshore wind capacity by 2020 to help meet emissions reduction goals and European renewable energy targets.
+The British government aims to install 10 gigawatts of offshore wind capacity by 2020 to help meet emissions reduction goals and European renewable energy targets.

 But in the past few months, RWE and Iberdrola-owned Scottish Power have both scrapped or scaled back huge offshore wind farm projects, citing the costs involved in developing deepwater sites.